jgreenemi/NetworkTrafficLinearReg/README.md

 * `gradientDescentMulti.m` runs our gradient descent.
 * `hypothesis.m` is our actual hypothesis.
 This really needn't be broken out but was done in case of being able to try making sweeping changes later on in the work.
 * `plotData.m` is used for making visual representations of the data, so I can use the same settings across multiple figures quickly.

+This Github repository is related to a project described in this blog post: [Predicting Server Capacity with Linear Regression ML](https://jgreenemi.com/predicting-capacity-with-linear-regression-ml/).